Loading...

 Adding Rewards to Existing Bounties (Crowdfunding)

-Crowdfunding on Lightning Bounties enables multiple people to pool Bitcoin (sats) into a single bounty reward.
+Crowdfunding on enables multiple people to pool Bitcoin (sats) into a single bounty reward.
 This transforms traditional single-sponsor bounties into community-driven funding efforts, making open-source development more collaborative and financially sustainable.

 Multiple people can contribute sats (Bitcoin) to a single bounty.